-Humber’s Global Business Management graduate certificate program prepares you for a wide choice of careers and gives you the time to decide which is best for you.
-Our program is designed to prepare degree holders from any academic discipline to work as managers in a broad array of business areas in domestic and international organizations of any size.
-No Graduate Management Admission Test (GMAT), no business experience, no prerequisite courses are required – just your bachelor’s degree and the desire to find your place in the world of business management.
+The Global Business Management program allows you to prepare for a wide variety of business management careers and gives you the time to decide which is best for you.
+No business experience, no prerequisite courses required – just your bachelor’s degree and the desire to find your place in the world of business management.

 Upon successful completion of the program, a graduate will:

 Collect, process and interpret data used to support international business.

 Develop, execute and analyze the results of a comprehensive global business plan which includes complete marketing, operations, financial and human resources strategies and tactics, taking into account the impact of various economic, legal, cultural, geographical, and political situations on international business.

 Conduct business with diverse populations using culturally appropriate methods in compliance with relevant national and international law, legislation, policies, and regulations.